-What is the California Federation of Teachers?
+What is the CFT?

 - Through its local unions, the CFT represents more than 120,000 educational employees working at every level of public and private education from Head Start to the University of California.